Power sources

 In 2023, our power was about 78% carbon free, partially due to improved hydro generation for the year which can fluctuate year to year.

-In December 2019, the California Energy Commission revised the Power Content Label (PCL) rules, prohibiting inclusion of unbundled renewable energy credits (RECs) under the renewable categories of the PCL but included as a separate line item labeled “Percentage of Retail Sales Covered by Retired Unbundled RECs.”
+In December 2019, the California Energy Commission (CEC) revised the PCL rules, prohibiting inclusion of unbundled renewable energy credits (RECs) under the renewable categories of the PCL, but included as a separate line item labeled “Percentage of Retail Sales Covered by Retired Unbundled RECs.”

 As a result, the renewable category percentages reflected in the PCL differ from what SMUD reports under California’s Renewable Portfolio Standard (RPS).